 Your studio is the museum’s new Further Education workshops programme for level 3 design students.
 The programme has been created and mapped to core BTEC curricula to give an insight into the professional conditions and responsibilities of designing and to ‘demystify’ aspects of the industry using the museum as a creative hub, encouraging students to adopt a playful attitude matched by a rigorous approach to design.

-Your Studio workshops are mapped to the following BTEC Units:
+Your Studio workshops are mapped to the following BTEC and UAL Diploma Units:

 Surface Pattern Value

 This popular workshop aims to model professional design process, including team collaboration, sketch-booking and visualisation of design ideas to a range of products and surfaces.
 Students are briefed to create a pattern that expresses the Design Museum’s values, challenging them to reflect on their client’s core mission and brand as well as the relationship of pattern to a range of applications and contexts.
 The workshop is adaptable to students following Graphics, Product and Spatial design pathways, as well as Fashion.

 This exclusive workshop offers Level 3 vocational learners the chance to work on realistic design briefs with the Design Museum as their client.